ROHITH5511/jenkins/README.md

 # jenkins
+for practicing
-a simple example of jenkins
+A simple example of jenkins to build,test and deploy  in three stages.